Accelerating Inference for Multilayer Neural Networks with Quantum Computers: Architectures in Different Regimes

 \section{Architectures in Different Regimes}

 As summarized in the main text, the results presented thus far can be used to construct a range of architectures in a number of different settings.
 In particular, we consider three regimes characterized by the QRAM assumptions they make.
 In the first regime, we assume that both the input to the network and the weights in the network are made available via QRAM.
 In the second regime, we assume that the network may use QRAM (since its QRAM data-structure may be pre-computed prior to inference-time), but that the input to the network is received classically and entirely on-the-fly, and thus that the input cannot be provided with QRAM (so a cost linear in the dimension of the input must be paid to load it into the quantum computer).
 In the third regime, we assume no QRAM.
 We will now expand on the arguments presented in the main text in greater detail.
-To do so, we will first derive the main end-to-end architectural block which forms the basis of the discussion of our various architectures (and in particular for the architectures in the first two regimes).